MortenPedholt/Windows365/Resize/Readme.md

 ## 23 September 2022
 - Microsoft.graph module 1.12.1 breaks some of the cmdlet being used in the script.
   Therefore you must use version 1.11.1 in order for the script to work.
-If you have installed any version 1.12.1 for the required modules. you will have to uninstall them by using "uninstall-module -Name [MODULENAME]"
+If you have installed any version 1.12.1 for the required modules. you will have to uninstall them by using "uninstall-module -Name [MODULENAME] -version 1.12.1"
 - If the modules arent installed on the system it will now automaticlly install 1.11.1 version instead of 1.12.1 Big shout out to @Mathias_T_C for location this issue!